TarsisMartins/OTR-Reports/README.md

 is also the most reliable list of launch dates that only includes shoes we intend to retail, as the launch calendars available from Nike/Jordan includes all available shoes, of which we only retail a fraction.

+*Launch Dates*

+Jordan stopped supplying us wth launch dates on their OTR.
+To compensate, I downloaded the launch date for current and next season and added them to the process.

 *To Run the Script*

 1) Download the Nike OTR, Jordan OTR, and the macro-enabled workbook.

-2) Open the macro-enabled workbook and fill out the top three fields.
+2) Open the macro-enabled workbook and fill out the fields.
 You must end the "Directory" field with a backslash or the script won't be able to find your files.
 The "Today's Date" field will self-populate.

+3) Ensure that sheet 2 is blank except for its header.

-3) Press any button to run the associated report.
+4) Press any button to run the associated report.

-*Output*

-Cancel Dates: This report prints out on Sheet2.
-The output is a list of Sales Order numbers.
-Orders highlighted in Blue are expected to arrive past the Cancel Date.
-Orders highlighted in pink are expected to arrive less than a week before the launch date.
-If an order qualifies for both, it will appear twice, once in blue and once in pink.

-Launch: This report prints out to Sheet3.
-The output is simply our internal Purchase Order number, the Material number, and Launch date of any order which has a launch date listed.

 *Code Sources*